-If you’ve read a lot of the articles on these pages, you probably think you’re pretty knowledgeable about sewing, so why not put your knowledge to the test in this fun quiz?
+If you’ve read a lot of the articles on these pages, you probably think you’re pretty knowledgeable about sewing, so why not put your knowledge to the test in this fun Sewing Quiz?

 1. The thread keeps breaking on your sewing machine.
 You’re sure it’s threaded correctly, the bobbins are neatly wound and you’re using the right needle in the right position.
 You’ve used this thread before and it’s been fine.
 What should you check next?